momiji-bit/momiji-bit.github.io/_pages/cv.md

   - Responsible for target detection, semantic segmentation, binocular ranging, collision warning, and target tracking 👀
   - Obtained the honour of school-level excellent project and two patents 👏

+# 📚 Professional Service
+- **Subreviewer for SIGIR'24** (February 2024)
+  - Served as a subreviewer for The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR'24), one of the premier conferences in the field of information retrieval.

 # 🏅 HONOUR & PRIZE